variational-sublinear-clustering/vc-GMM/README.md

 from within the 'code-example' subdirectory.
 For better performance it is recommended to enable vector instructions e.g. with -mavx if available on the machine.

+The here provided source code of the sublinear clustering algorithms is intended for documentation and demonstrative purposes.

+A revised version with better documentation will follow soon.

+For detailed information please see the associated paper "A Variational EM Acceleration for Efficient Clustering at Very Large Scales" by (Hirschberger, Forster, Lücke) which will be linked to this website very soon.